 Food: There is no meal plan associated with this program, so students will have to coordinate with their roomates to grocery shop and cook.

 Travel: Airfare and travel to NYC is not included since students will be coming from their hometowns.
+Students will also need to purchase a metro card.

 If you are selected for the program and submit the course commitment form and pay the non-refundable program fee deposit, you agree to formally register for the course (as soon as registration opens) through myUVM and acknowledge responsibility for all course-related tuition and fees on your student account.
 Tuition and the balance of the program fee will be assessed on your student account after you formally register for the course according to the UVM Student Financial Services billing cycle.